PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/traffic-and-seo/search-engines-listing.md

 ## Default Search Engines

-There are 38 default Search Engines stored in Prestashop alreadey:
+There are 38 default Search Engines stored in Prestashop already:
 - Google
 - Aol
 - Yandex